-As part of the institutional response to COVID-19, the University is committed to supporting university staff who may be at increased risk (or have a household member at increased risk) of severe illness from COVID-19, which generally includes all individuals over the age of 65 and anyone with an underlying medical condition.
+As part of the institutional response to COVID-19, the University is committed to supporting university staff who may be at increased risk of severe illness from COVID-19.
 Please review this link for additional information regarding COVID-19 and the risks associated with it.

-Employees who meet increased risk criteria (or have a household member who meets these criteria) and for which onsite work could place them further at risk may request assistance through the University’s formal request process (COVID-19 Assistance Request Form).
+Employees who meet increased risk criteria and for which onsite work could place them further at risk may request assistance through the University’s formal request process (COVID-19 Assistance Request Form).